seinwave/ava-test/readMe.md

 #### Star toggling + local storage
 Another (smaller) issue I had was messing around with the `star` toggling.
 I realized that storing a conversation's `star` status in the React state wouldn't work — it would keep getting deleted on page refresh.

-And I couldn't send the star-status to the backend, because the project brief specifically says that starring and un-starring should be local only.
+And I don't want to send the star-status to the backend, because I want that to be preserved on local machines only.

 The best solution, I thought, was local-storage.
 And it works!

 ### Bonus functions
-In the process of development, I added two "bonus" functions that weren't described in the brief, but I believe enhance the app.
+In the process of development, I added two "bonus" functions that I believe enhance the app.

 #### New+
 This was my most important addition, I think.
-Since the project brief calls for the ability to *delete* conversations, I thought it was very important that the user be able to *add* them.
+Since to be able to *delete* conversations, I thought it was very important that the user be able to *add* them.

 Otherwise, you could keep deleting conversations until there were none left — and then what?
 Have to use some server-side fiddling to get a new conversation in there?